5 Tips for Discussing Home Care with Seniors

 Be Prepared to Have Several Conversations

 In most instances, introducing the idea of home care isn’t something that can be done with a single discussion.
-Be prepared to broach the topic initially and have many follow-up conversations to discuss details and questions that your parent thinks of after your conversations.
+Be prepared to broach the topic initially and have many follow-up conversations to discuss details and questions your parent thinks of after your conversations.

 Your Next Steps